SystemsApproach/ops/arch.rst

        *As for why we refer to Aether as a PaaS for such use cases, the answer is somewhat subjective.
-Generally, a PaaS offers more than virtualized compute and storage, and includes additional layers of "middleware" targeted as some application domain.
-In the case of Aether, that additional functionality is 5G connectivity, including an API that edge apps can use to customize that connectivity to better meet their objectives.
+Generally, a PaaS offers more than virtualized compute and storage (that is what IaaS does), and includes additional layers of "middleware" to enable application developers to deploy their applications without dealing with all the intricacies of managing the underlying infrastructure.
+In the case of Aether, the platform includes support for 5G connectivity, including an API that edge apps can use to customize that connectivity to better meet their objectives.
 This does not preclude also loading an ML-platform or an IoT-platform onto Aether, further enhancing the application support it provides.*

 Aether is a Kubernetes-based edge cloud, augmented with a 5G-based connectivity service.
-Aether is targeted at enterprises that want to take advantage of 5G connectivity in support of mission-critical edge applications requiring predictable low latency connectivity.
+Aether is targeted at enterprises that want to take advantage of 5G connectivity in support of mission-critical edge applications requiring predictable, low-latency connectivity.
 In short, “Kubernetes-based” means Aether is able to host container-based services, and “5G-based connectivity” means Aether is able to connect those services to mobile devices throughout the enterprise's physical plant.
-This combination, coupled with Aether being offered as a managed service, means Aether can fairly be characterized as a Platform-as-a-Service (PaaS).
+This combination of features to support deployment of edge applications, coupled with Aether being offered as a managed service, means Aether can fairly be characterized as a Platform-as-a-Service (PaaS).

 Aether supports this combination by implementing both the RAN and the user plane of the Mobile Core on-prem, as cloud-native workloads